Alex Kirilloff Player Props: Twins vs. Blue Jays

-Alex Kirilloff -- hitting .182 with a double, a home run, a walk and three RBI in his past 10 games -- will be in action for the Minnesota Twins against the Toronto Blue Jays, with Chris Bassitt on the hill, on May 27 at 2:10 PM ET.
+Alex Kirilloff -- 2-for-5 with an RBI in his last game -- will be in action for the Minnesota Twins versus the Toronto Blue Jays, with Jose Berrios on the hill, on May 28 at 2:10 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Blue Jays.
+He had two hits (going 2-for-5 with an RBI) in his most recent appearance against the Blue Jays.

 Alex Kirilloff Game Info & Props vs. the Blue Jays